These colorful plastic bead suncatchers in embroidery hoop frames are my new favorite take on the melted bead suncatchers!

-- Electric grill or toaster oven (preferably outside)
+- Gas or electric grill (preferably outside)

 Note: The fumes from melting plastic are not good to breathe, which is why we do the melting on the grill outside.
 If you decide to do it inside, make sure to ventilate well.

-Wouldn't these make lovely gifts?
+Wouldn’t these make nice gifts?